Deputy Prime Minister of Malaysia: Appointment

-Malaysia has had a deputy prime minister since independence, but the prime minister may choose not to appoint a deputy prime minister.
+Malaysia has had a deputy prime minister since independence, but the prime minister may choose not to appoint one.
 The office of deputy prime minister is not officially provided in the constitution of Malaysia.
-At the same time, a prime minister could appoint more than one deputy prime minister, as has occurred before in Singapore.
+A prime minister could also appoint more than one deputy prime minister, as has occurred before in Singapore.

-From August 1957 to May 2018, when the coalition government Barisan Nasional (BN), of which the United Malays National Organisation (UMNO) was the main component party, and the only ruling coalition, which by practice, the UMNO deputy president was usually appointed the deputy prime minister by the prime minister, who was the UMNO president.
-In the organisational structure of BN, the president and deputy president of UMNO were automatically made the chairman and deputy chairman of BN.
+From August 1957 to May 2018, when the coalition government Barisan Nasional (BN), of which the United Malays National Organisation (UMNO) was the main component party, and the only ruling coalition, the UMNO deputy president was usually appointed the deputy prime minister by the prime minister, who was the UMNO president.
+In the organisational structure of BN, the president and deputy president of UMNO were automatically made the chairman and deputy chairman of BN, respectively.

 From May 2018 to February 2020, when Pakatan Harapan (PH), a political coalition of four parties, was the only ruling coalition, the holder of the position of deputy prime minister was decided upon by the presidential council of PH.
 Wan Azizah Wan Ismail, who was the first female holder of office, was the post holder.

-The position was vacant for 16 months since Muhyiddin Yassin was sworn in as prime minister in March 2020 after Perikatan Nasional (PN) was the ruling coalition until July 2021 after Ismail Sabri Yaakob was then appointed.
-However, he briefly served for 40 days before taking over as prime minister which made him the shortest-serving officeholder in history.
+The position was vacant for 16 months when Muhyiddin Yassin was sworn in as prime minister in March 2020 after Perikatan Nasional (PN) was the ruling coalition until July 2021.
+Ismail Sabri Yaakob was then appointed and briefly served for 40 days before taking over as prime minister.
+This made him the shortest-serving officeholder in history.

-Since August 2021, when BN became again the ruling coalition, there have been no holders of the office of the deputy prime minister for 13 months before finally being replaced by Ahmad Zahid Hamidi and Fadillah Yusof, the first duo deputy prime minister in Malaysian history.
+Between August 2021 till December 2022, when BN became again the ruling coalition, there have been no holders of the office of the deputy prime minister for 13 months.The position then is filled by Ahmad Zahid Hamidi and Fadillah Yusof, the first duo deputy prime minister in Malaysian history.